othersideoflearning/portfolio/HR Compensation Assistance/readme.md

 ## Nuts and Bolts
 * In this project, we are developing a mathematical model which can predict the salary for a job based on various features such as Years of Experience, Miles From Metropolis, Degree, Industry, Major and Job Type.
+* The dataset used for this analysis is consisting of a million observations with eight features.
 * There are 2 million observations in the dataset with the following features.
-* The dataset used for this analysis is consisting of a million observations with eight features
   - JobId
   - CompanyId
   - Degree